-We have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Kabra Extrusiontechnik Limited (hereinafter called "the Company").
-Secretarial audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing our opinion thereon.
+We have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Kabra Extrusiontechnik Limited (hereinafter called "the Company").
+Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing our opinion thereon.

-Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorised representatives during the conduct of secretarial audit, we hereby report that in our opinion, the Company has, during the audit period covering the financial year ended 31st March, 2022, complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorised representatives during the conduct of Secretarial Audit, we hereby report that in our opinion, the Company has, during the audit period covering the financial year ended March 31, 2023 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended 31st March, 2022 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended March 31, 2023 according to the provisions of:

 - i.
-The Companies Act, 2013 ("the Act") and the Rules made thereunder; - ii.
-The Securities Contracts (Regulation) Act, 1956 ("SCRA") and the rules made thereunder; - iii.
+The Companies Act, 2013 (the Act) and the Rules made thereunder; - ii.
+The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - iii.
 The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - iv.
 Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment.
 The Company does not have any Overseas Direct Investment and External Commercial Borrowings during the financial year; - v.
-The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ("SEBI Act"): - a.
+The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - a.
 The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b.
 The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c.
 The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; - d.
-The Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021#; - e.
+The Securities and Exchange Board of India (Share Based Employee Benefits and sweat Equity) Regulations, 2021#; - e.
 The Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021#; - f.
-The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 to the extent of provisions dealing with client and referring to the Companies Act, 2013; - g.
+The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - g.
 The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021#; and - h.
-The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018#; - # The Regulations or Guidelines, as the case may be were not applicable for the period under review.
+The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018#.

+The Regulations or Guidelines, as the case may be were not applicable for the period under review.